Siggg/culottes/demo_use_case.md

 * 0.02 ETH / day for a person who emigrated less than 3 years ago because or war in their country, who lives in a neighboring country and who can freely use this money

-* 1 eur / day for a person without any bank account
+* 0.01 ETH / day for a person without any bank account

-* 1 eur / day for a person who needs it to live with dignity
+* 0.01 ETH / day for a person who needs it to live with dignity

-* 1 eur / day for a person living in one of the ten least developed countries (ranked adjusting for inequalities if possible)
+* 0.01 ETH / day for a person living in one of the ten least developed countries (ranked adjusting for inequalities if possible)

-* 1 eur / day for a person living in one of these countries: Mali, Burkina Faso, Niger, Tchad, South Sudan, Érythrée, Djibouti, or Somalia, Cap Verde
+* 0.01 ETH / day for a person living in one of these countries: Mali, Burkina Faso, Niger, Tchad, South Sudan, Érythrée, Djibouti, or Somalia, Cap Verde

-* 4000 eur / year for a person under 25 who needs this money to succeed in their initial vocational training and will spend it effectively for that
+* 20 ETH / year for a person under 25 who needs this money to succeed in their initial vocational training and will spend it effectively for that

-* 3 eur / day for the deserving human of a cat or dog who needs this money to live with them with dignity
+* 0.01 ETH / day for the deserving human of a cat or dog who needs this money to live with them with dignity